analitico/analitico/conf/servers-setup.md

 Create user for nginx, gunicorn, etc (see credentials for pwds):
 `adduser www`

-Give user sudo access (TODO may not be necessary):
+Give user sudo and log writing access (TODO may not be necessary):
 `usermod -aG sudo www`
+`usermod -aG syslog www`

 Switch to www user:
 `su www`